July 16, 2021 Updated: August 09, 2021 12 min read

 As a general matter, medical experts recommend consuming more "heart-healthy fats" than saturated fats, and steering clear of trans fat.

 Cholesterol is a waxy, fat-like substance that is produced by the liver and is also found in dietary sources, and it plays an important role in the body.
 Cholesterol is needed as a cell membrane component.
-It's needed for vitamin D, hormone synthesis, and digestion.
+It's needed for vitamin D synthesis, hormone synthesis, and digestion.

 Cholesterol can be broken down into two types: low-density lipoproteins (LDLs) and high-density lipoproteins (HDLs).
 LDL is known as the "bad" cholesterol and HDL is known as the good cholesterol.